Maulanas March Objective Is To Halt Accountability Against Nawaz, Zardari: Azam Khan Swati - UrduPoint

 Maulana's March Objective Is To Halt Accountability Against Nawaz, Zardari: Azam Khan Swati

-Federal Minister for Parliamentary Affairs Azam Khan Swati Tuesday said the main objective of Jamait Ulema-e-Islam (JUI-F) chief Maulana Fazlur Rehman was to halt ongoing accountability process against former president Asif Ali Zardari and Nawaz Sharif
+Federal Minister for Parliamentary Affairs Azam Khan Swati has said the main objective of Jamiat Ulema-e-Islam- Fazl (JUI-F) chief Maulana Fazlur Rehman was to halt ongoing accountability process against Asif Ali Zardari and Nawaz Sharif

-He said the peaceful protest was constitutional right of every political party but law would take its course against violators.
-Maulana was using religious card to incite the students of seminaries for personal interest and advantages.
+Swati said the peaceful protest was constitutional right of every political party but law would take its course against violators.
+Maulana was using religious card to incite the students of seminaries for personal interest and advantages, he added.

 He claimed the foreign forces were supporting to Maulana's march toward Islamabad which would be considered a conspiracy against the country.